cheng-alvin/jas/README.md

 }
 ```

 Yeah! that's it!
 Seriously!
-It's that simple, this little snippet of code generates
+It's that simple, this little snippet of code
-and encodes a `mov rax, 0` instruction.
+generates and encodes a `mov rax, 0` instruction in binary.

 > Since the returned buffer is in the form of a dynamically allocated pointer,
 > care must be taken to `free` and manage the block of memory.